eckermania/eckerman-erin-ecc-dssb-IS21-code-challenge-req101408/README.md

 To run this application locally, follow these steps from within your terminal, in the root of this repository/directory:
 1. run `npm i`
 2. after packages are done installing, run `nodemon` - your server should now be up and running on (http://localhost:3000)
-3. open a new tab in your terminal and run `cd client && npm build`
+3. open a new tab in your terminal and run `cd client && npm i`
 4. after packages are done installing, run `npm start` - the application should automatically open in your browswer at (http://localhost:3001)

 ## API Documentation